yashmadan123/MCW-Migrating-SQL-databases-to-Azure/Hands-on lab/HOL step-by-step - Migrating SQL databases to Azure.md

 Duration: 30 minutes

-With the WWI `TailspinToys` database now running on SQL MI in Azure, the next step is to make the required modifications to the WWI TailspinToys gamer information web application.
+With the `WideWorldImporters` database now running on SQL MI in Azure, the next step is to make the required modifications to the WideWorldImporters gamer information web application.

 > **Note**: Azure SQL Managed Instance has a private IP address in a dedicated VNet, so to connect an application, you must configure access to the VNet where Managed Instance is deployed.
 To learn more, read [Connect your application to Azure SQL Managed Instance](https://docs.microsoft.com/azure/azure-sql/managed-instance/connect-application-instance).

 ### Task 1: Deploy the web app to Azure

-In this task, you create an RDP connection to the JumpBox VM and then using Visual Studio on the JumpBox, deploy the `TailspinToysWeb` application into the App Service in Azure.
+In this task, you create an RDP connection to the JumpBox VM and then using Visual Studio on the JumpBox, deploy the `WideWorldImporters` web application into the App Service in Azure.

 1. In the [Azure portal](https://portal.azure.com), select **Resource groups** in the Azure navigation pane and select the **hands-on-lab-SUFFIX** resource group from the list.